-C. Employees that are required to work on any holiday will receive time and a half rate of pay.
-Jail employees will follow their personnel code.
+C. Employees that are required to work on any holiday that is not scheduled will receive regular holiday pay plus hours worked (double time).
+If hours exceed 40 then overtime rules will be in effect (double time and a half).
+Jail/Sheriff employees will follow their personnel code.
 AMENDED DECEMBER 29, 2020